 A quick note on Google TV vs. Android TV

 If you're a little confused about what Google TV is and how it differs from Android TV, here's a quick explainer.
 The core operating system of the Chromecast is still technically Android TV, based on Android 10, but Google's added the Google TV software experience on top of it.
 In other words, any apps that you used on Android TV will work just as you'd expect on Google TV.
+Google TV started out exclusive to the new Chromecast, but Google expanded the interface to third-party hardware over the course of 2021.

-Furthermore, Google is rebranding the current Google Play Movies & TV app to now be called Google TV.
+Furthermore, Google rebranded the current Google Play Movies & TV app to be called Google TV.
 It works mostly the same, showing you content you can buy from Google directly and stuff you can watch through third-party services.
 The only real change here is that it's getting a fresh coat of paint and is being marketed more heavily as a companion app to the Chromecast with Google TV.

 Once you do finally find something that you want to watch, clicking on the title shows you a small description, the Rotten Tomatoes score, auto-plays a trailer in the background, and surfaces the best way for you to watch it.
 Clicking on Solo: A Star Wars Story, for example, will make Disney+ the first way to watch it.
 If I select another title that's available on Netflix, Hulu, or something else, that'll be the service it shows on that first button.